Indoxacarb

 Indoxacarb is an oxadiazine pesticide developed by DuPont that acts against lepidopteran larvae.
 It is marketed under the names Indoxacarb Technical Insecticide, Steward Insecticide and Avaunt Insecticide.
 It is also used as the active ingredient in the Syngenta line of commercial pesticides: Advion and Arilon.

-Its main mode of action is via blocking of neuronal sodium channels.
+Its main mode of action is via blocking of neuronal sodium channels, belonging to IRAC group 22A.
 It is fairly lipophilic with a Kow of 4.65.
 This pesticide should be used with caution since some insects such as the oriental tobacco budworm (Helicoverpa assulta) become resistant when exposed.